camunda/camunda-docs-manual/content/reference/rest/process-definition/get-activity-statistics.md

 GET `/process-definition/{id}/statistics`

-GET `/process-definition/key/{key}/statistics` (returns statistics for the latest version of process definition which belongs to no tenant)
+GET `/process-definition/key/{key}/statistics` (returns statistics for the latest version of the process definition which belongs to no tenant)

 GET `/process-definition/key/{key}/tenant-id/{tenant-id}/statistics` (returns statistics for the latest version of process definition for tenant)